-1. Proactive Development of Programs Relating to Risk Assessment and OSHMS
+1. Proactive Development of Programs Relating to Risk Assessment (RA) and OSHMS

-Risk assessment is the practice of identifying dangers to people or potential sources of harmful effects, estimating the effects (risks) to people, and eliminating or reducing unacceptable risks.
+Risk assessment (RA) is the practice of identifying dangers to people or potential sources of harmful effects, estimating the effects (risks) to people, and eliminating or reducing unacceptable risks.

-An occupational safety and health management system (OSHMS) is a system for achieving specific organizational goals set out in an OSH policy made by top management, creating a concrete plan for achieving those goals, and ensuring that the entire organization works together toward the goals with each individual playing his or her part.
+Occupational safety and health management system (OSHMS) is the system for achieving specific organizational goals set out in an OSH policy made by top management, creating a concrete plan for achieving those goals, and ensuring that the entire organization works together toward the goals with making each individual fully play his or her part.
 The PDCA (plan-do-check-act) cycle is regarded as an effective tool for implementing the system.

-(1) Expansion of risk assessment and OSHMS-related programs
+(1) Expansion of RA and OSHMS-related programs

-Japan's revised Industrial Safety and Health Act, which went into force in April 2006, stipulates, without penalty, that employers should make an effort to implement risk assessment (RA).
-JISHA conducts the following training courses in order to develop the human resources needed to implement RA based on the Guidelines for Risk Assessment published by the MHLW in March 2006, and in order to introduce, set up, and operate OSHMS properly based on the Revised Guidelines for Occupational Safety and Health Management Systems, published by the MHLW.
+Japan's revised Industrial Safety and Health Act, which went into force in April 2006, stipulates, without penalty, that employers should make an effort to implement RA.
+JISHA conducts the following training courses in order to develop the human resources needed to implement RA based on the Guidelines for Risk Assessment published by the MHLW in March 2006, besides that, in order to introduce, set up, and operate OSHMS properly based on the Revised Guidelines for Occupational Safety and Health Management Systems, published by the MHLW.
+Figure 1 below shows the Flowchart of RA.

-Table 1 on the next page shows these training courses held in fiscal 2011.
+Table 1 on the next page shows these training courses held in fiscal 2012.